Park Lake Creek Subwatershed

 This assessment was commissioned by a long-time resident and landowner in the area with generational ties to Park Lake.
 The assessment was supported by close conversation through their interest in a shared, community-oriented approach to the ongoing health and vitality of the region.
 The document compiled here is a living document that helps capture a moment in time, and as such, should be thought of as a project to expand upon, amend, and evolve.
 In answering how Park Lake works, we hope to contribute to the discussion of how to care for Park Lake.

-Below: Park Lake in June.
+Park Lake Association

 The Ecological Assessment compiles historic and present-day data into one comprehensive report to be used as the first phase of a long-term stewardship plan for Park Lake and the surrounding Park Lake Creek Subwatershed.
 While landscape is always changing, it is changing much more rapidly now.
 These changes are intertwined and include anticipated changes in water quality and wetness and in vegetation and associated fauna.
 Each section of the assessment (How does Park Lake work?) is divided into Past, Present and Future, because to anticipate and prepare for what will come we must understand what has been.